irods/irods_resource_plugin_s3/README.md

 -   When S3_ENABLE_MPU = 0, a cache file will be used when the S3 plugin receives parallel uploads from iRODS.
 -   When iRODS is using parallel transfer but each transfer part is less than S3_MPU_CHUNK, a cache file will be used
 -   The S3_MPU_THREADS setting is only used when flushing a cache file to S3.
 In streaming mode iRODS controls the number of transfer threads that are used.

+#### Handling Very Large Objects

+So that part retries can be performed, the part size is limited to the circular buffer size which is CIRCULAR_BUFFER_SIZE * S3_MPU_CHUNK (in MiB).
+By default this is 4 * 5 MiB = 20 MiB.

+The object size must be less than 10,000 times this circular buffer size.
+Using the defaults that is 20 MiB * 10,000 or roughly 200 GiB.
+In cases where 10,000 is not evenly divisible by the thread count, the maximum object size will be a little less than this due to the way the bytes are split between parts.

+To handle larger objects, the CIRCULAR_BUFFER_SIZE must be increased.
+Note that the total memory used is the (circular buffer size) * (average number of threads) * (number of simultaneous transfers).

+To reduce the amount of memory used:

+1. Set up one resource for normal/smaller objects that have a smaller CIRCULAR_BUFFER_SIZE.
+2. Set up another resource for very large objects that have a larger CIRCULAR_BUFFER_SIZE.
+Scale this to the size needed.

 #### Cache Rules When Using Cacheless Mode